clnhlzmn/blog/_drafts/2020-08-22-unit-testing-embedded-c.md

 }
 ```

-The `relay_control` function takes `int value`, compares it to `THRESHOLD`, and sets bit zero of `PORTA` high or low accordingly (assuming `PA0` is somehow controlling the relay).
+The `relay_control` function takes `value`, compares it to `THRESHOLD`, and sets bit zero of `PORTA` high or low accordingly (assuming `PA0` is somehow controlling the relay).
 Of course this is a trivially simple function but imagine some other complicated logic in it's place.
-One way to test this function is to compile this using gcc on your development machine and somehow include a mock `avr/io.h` that defines `PORTA` in such a way that the test code can determine if the relay is on or off according to the `value` argument passed to `relay_control`.
-A simpler way (in my opinion) and the way that I have been writing code lately is to decouple the direct io port access from `relay_control` so that the `relay_control` module doesn't depend on `avr/io.h`.
+One way to test this function is to compile this using GCC on your development machine while somehow including a mock `avr/io.h` that defines `PORTA` in such a way that the test code can determine if the relay is on or off for test values of the `value` argument passed to `relay_control`.
+That might work but it requires you to mock the header file which is not always possible.
+A better way is to use features of the C language to decouple the direct io port access from `relay_control` so that the `relay_control` module doesn't depend on `avr/io.h`.
 That way you can test it on your development machine or wherever you want.
 The new `relay_control.c` could look something like this:

 ```
 #define THRESHOLD (100)